 Still Life Cezanne

-How to awaken in the child's artistic tastePhoto: sesann.Art of art is an excellent material for studying the bill, as well as shapes and colors.
-Down with boring tutorials!
+How to awaken in the child's artistic tastePhoto: Cezanne.rfA work of art is a great material for learning to count, as well as shapes and colors.
+Down with boring manuals!
 Let's teach children to count on Cezanne's apples, pears and peaches.
-The French artist had a certain weakness for fruit still lifes.
+The French artist had a certain weakness for still lifes with fruits.
 Choose any canvas and start counting: how many apples?
-And how many plums?
-And how many pears?
+How many plums?
+How many pears?
 And what color are they - yellow or maybe green?
-Important point: the objects in the picture should be really different in shape, size and color.
-And let Cezanne can not be attributed to realistic artists, his apples really look like apples.
-In a situation when children only begin to form ideas about objects, this is very important.
+Important point: the objects in the painting should really be different in shape, size and color.
+And although Cezanne can in no way be classified as a realistic artist, his apples really do look like apples.
+In a situation where children are just beginning to form ideas about objects, this is very important.

 "Merchant for tea", Boris Kustodiev